 There are further phases that will cover the remaining timeframe.

 Why has it taken so long to make these payments?

 We appreciate that communication first went out in late 2018, it is a complex issue and has taken some time for us to investigate and recalculate remediation payments.

 With over 8,000 current and former employees who need to be included as part of this process, we want to ensure that the payments are correct for the period they cover the first time around, and that there is no need for further recalculations.

-We are working hard to ensure our calculations deliver correct payments.
+We have worked hard to ensure our calculations deliver correct payments.

 What are the main reasons as to why the Holidays Act payments were not calculated correctly?

 Complexities generally arise in two areas of the Holidays Act:

 Problems can arise with the method used to calculate the payment owing to an employee, as there are different ways of calculating what should be paid for a specific day/week of leave or holidays.